nawab312/AWS/Networking/VPC/RouteTable.md

   - VPC Peering Connection: Routes traffic between VPCs.
   - NAT Gateway: Allows instances in a private subnet to access the internet.
   - Local: Indicates the route within the VPC for communication between subnets.
-- **Route Propagation:** Route tables can also have route propagation enabled for certain VPN and Direct Connect connections.
-This means the route table can automatically be updated with routes that are learned from other networks.
+- **Route Propagation:**
+  - Route propagation is when a gateway (like a VPN or Direct Connect) automatically adds routes to your VPC route table.
+Instead of manually creating routes, AWS updates the route table based on routes learned dynamically.
+  - Why is it needed?: It is needed in hybrid setups where on-prem networks can have multiple or changing CIDR blocks.
+Route propagation keeps the route table updated automatically, reducing manual work and preventing routing mistakes when networks change.

 **Default Route Table**
 When you create a new VPC in AWS, a default route table is automatically created.
 This default route table includes a route that allows instances in the VPC to communicate with each other using their private IP addresses (via `Local route`).
 Additionally, it may include a route for internet access if an Internet Gateway (IGW) is attached to the VPC.